 Healthcare purveyors in Canada, Australia, and New Zealand have used the same model successfully for a number of years.
 U.S efforts initiated, due in large part to the Affordable Care Act, have been initiated and spreading across the country for approximately 6 years.

-The NFPA Technical Committee on Emergency Medical Services (EMS-AAA) convened a national emergency medical services (EMS) stakeholders meeting in April 2014 to discuss the subject of Mobile Integrated Healthcare/Community Paramedicine (MIH/CP).
-Previously, the EMS Technical Committee had reviewed a new project request for a MIH/CP document, though that request was later administratively withdrawn.
-The entire EMS Technical Committee worked to develop that new project request which was submitted individually by Dr. David Tan, representing the National Association of EMS Physicians (NAEMSP) in late 2011.
-Since submittal of the proposal by Dr. Tan there have been many changes to the delivery of healthcare, including the delivery of EMS.
+In 2014 the Technical Committee on Emergency Medical Services a convened a national emergency medical services (EMS) stakeholders meeting in April 2014 to discuss the subject of MIH/CP.
+Previously, the Technical Committee for Emergency Medical Services had reviewed a new project request for a MIH/CP document, though that request was later administratively withdrawn.

-Download the report from the national stakeholder meeting (PDF, 6 MB) on mobile integrated healthcare and community paramedicine.
+Download the report from the national stakeholder meeting (PDF) on mobile integrated healthcare and community paramedicine.